|

 Recently, Mac OS X users have been at risk thanks to a Java-based attack vector.
 The Flashback malware specifically targeted OS X, and took advantage of the fact that Apple had not yet updated its users to a fully patched version of Java.
 More than half a million Macs were infected by the malware, which turned the victimized machines into a remote-controlled botnet.

-Read this full article at eSecurity Planet
+The link for this article located at eSecurity Planet is no longer available.